 You’d like Michelle a lot.
 Most people do.
 She’s the kind of person who listens when you talk, who smiles often, and who says things that make the people around her smile.
 She’s incredibly intelligent, but in a way that makes others feel comfortable.
 It’s the way she expresses herself in simple terms you can understand — almost like she’s articulating the thoughts you already have in your head, but haven’t quite found the right words to say aloud.

 And it doesn’t matter who you are either.
 Michelle always has a way of relating to you.
 Because, in a way, she’s been there with you all along.
 She can think like you, so she understands you.
 It’s truly a special gift.
 So many of us have limitations in our perceptions.
 We understand the soldiers but not the politics governing the wars.
-We understand the people who go to the movies but not the ones who attend rodeos.
-But somehow, Michelle gets all of us.
+We understand the people who go to the movies but not the ones who attend to sensationalism and tabloid news.
+But somehow Michelle gets all of us.
 Again, it’s her gift.

-If she hasn’t actually been to the rodeo you’re talking about — or any rodeo at all for that matter — she’ll be honest about it, but she’ll make you feel as if she was right there with you when you attended.
+If she hasn’t actually experienced what you’re talking about, she’ll be honest about it, but she’ll also make you feel acknowledged and heard.
 And once you return home after spending a night with Michelle, you’ll catch yourself smiling and thinking about how there needs to be more people like her in the world.
 Because if there were, there would be far less to worry about.

 Michelle passed away today.
 I don’t really want to discuss the details right now, because honestly, they aren’t relevant.
 It could have been a car accident.
 It could have been old age.
 We are often far too concerned with how people died, rather than how they lived.
 And I want you to know how Michelle lived.
 She told stories — lots of stories that contained beautiful, subtle insights and wisdom about our lives and the world around us.
 And today, I want to share with you the last story she told me before she died: